MicrosoftLearning/AZ-204-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-204_07_lab_ak.md

     string connectionString = Environment.GetEnvironmentVariable("StorageConnectionString");
     ```

-1. Add the following line of code to create a new instance of the **BlobServiceClient** class by passing in your *connectionString* variable to the constructor:
+1. Add the following line of code to create a new instance of the **BlobServiceClient** class by passing in your *connectionString* variable, a  ``"drop"`` string value, and a ``"records.json"`` string value to the constructor:

     ```
-    BlobServiceClient serviceClient = new BlobServiceClient(connectionString);
-    ```

-1. Add the following line of code to use the **BlobServiceClient.GetBlobContainerClient** method, while passing in the **drop** container name to create a new instance of the **BlobContainerClient** class that references the container that you created earlier in this lab:

-    ```
-    BlobContainerClient containerClient = serviceClient.GetBlobContainerClient("drop");
-    ```

-1. Add the following line of code to use the **BlobContainerClient.GetBlobClient** method, while passing in the **records.json** blob name to create a new instance of the **BlobClient** class that references the blob that you uploaded earlier in this lab:

-    ```
-    BlobClient blobClient = containerClient.GetBlobClient("records.json");
+    BlobClient blob = new BlobClient(connectionString, "drop", "records.json");
     ```

 1. Observe the **Run** method, which should now include: